alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

-Migration to Phraseanet data to Docker orchestrated by Docker-Compose
+Migration of Phraseanet data to Docker orchestrated by Docker-Compose
 ====================================

 .. topic:: Requirements